 Students, families, and counselors also can research opportunities for students to dive deeper into their studies - something that can boost their confidence.

-With a standard criterion of autism being narrow or extreme interest in specific topics, such intense special interests can work to a student's advantage when they have the It's imperative that there be a transition plan in place at the start of their senior year.
+With a standard criterion of autism being narrow or extreme interest in specific topics, such intense special interests can work to a student's advantage when they have the in place at the start of their senior year.